 Over 58% of the US workforce is paid hourly wages and about 2.3% of those workers are making the federal minimum wage or less.1 This makes minimum wage increases a pivotal issue for many workers and businesses.
-Our hourly workforce management experts explore the states increasing minimum wage this year.
-Many states are on the way to $15 hourly minimum wage, with 2019 serving as an intermediate year to gradually roll out new pay schedules.
-Here are states raising minimum wage for hourly workers.
+Our hourly workforce management experts explore the states raising the minimum wage this year.
+Many states are on their way to a $15 hourly minimum wage, with 2019 serving as an intermediate year as they gradually roll out new pay schedules.

 2019 Minimum Wage Increases by State